-- 6.1 The banks authorized to undertake PD business departmentally are required to submit prescribed periodic returns to RBI promptly.
-The current list of such returns and their periodicity, etc. is furnished in Annex II- C. - 6.2 RBI reserves its right to amend or modify the above guidelines from time to time, as may be considered necessary.
+6.1 The banks authorized to undertake PD business departmentally are required to submit prescribed periodic returns to RBI promptly.
+The current list of such returns and their periodicity, etc. is furnished in Annex II- C.

+6.2 Reserve Bank reserves its right to amend or modify the above guidelines from time to time, as may be considered necessary.

+Annex I

-Annex I (Para 1.5 of Section I)
+[Para 1.4 & 16 of Section I and para 2.3 of Section II]